2/19/2025

 President and Chief Executive Officer

-Well, I'll echo what I just said, James.
+Look, I'll echo what I just said, James.
 There's always opportunity for us to drive margins.
 And, you know, we had some contract resets.
 The team is working really hard to offset those.
-That's been hard in Asia where the supply demand landscape is at.
-But we're looking for ways at which to kind of leverage our optionality model there and flex up and down the value chain to be able to offset that and get back to those levels that we were at in the in the first half of last year.
+That's been hard in Asia, where the supply-demand landscape is at.
+But we're looking for ways at which to kind of leverage our optionality model there and flex up and down the value chain to be able to offset that and get back to those levels that we were at in the first half of last year.

 speaker

 Thank you.
-Our next questions come from the line of Vincent Andrews with Oregon Stanley.
+Our next question has come from the line of Vincent Andrews with Morgan Stanley.
 Please proceed with your question.

 speaker